11 Best Bar Top Epoxy Brands [2026]

 Ways To Use Epoxy Resin For Bar tops

-1. Simple Bar top Coating:
+Simple Bar top Coating

 For a classic look, a common use of resin for bar tops is as a protective coating over wood.
 Epoxy resin creates a glossy, durable surface that enhances the natural beauty of wood or other materials, providing a sleek and modern finish.
+I’m making a live edge wood table for our boat right now and we are just pouring the resin onto the wood so it’s nice and simple.

-2. River Table bar top:
+River Table bar top

 River Table bar top:

-3. custom bar top Designs:
+custom bar top Designs

 Use resin to put in designs into your bar top.
 You can add small objects, like shells, or create patterns with colored resin.
 This adds a personalized and artistic touch to your bar top.
 One thing that I really like doing is to pour clear resin and then pour on some colored resin here and there.
 Then I get a spray bottle with some isopropyl alcohol, give it a light spray and that makes some really neat designs.

-4. Customizing bar top Surfaces:
+Customizing bar top Surfaces

 Resin allows for endless creativity in customizing surfaces for a bar top.
 Incorporate pigments, dyes, or even metallic powders into the resin to get unique color effects that go with your bar aesthetics.